Ohio Physical Control Violations

 Ignition Interlock – At the discretion of the judge

 A physical control violation is a Misdemeanor – 1st Degree in Ohio.
 These cases are too important to face alone.
-If you are charged with a Physical Control violation in Ohio, call one of our Ohio Physical Control attorneys today.
+If you are charged with a this violation, call one of our Ohio physical control violation attorneys today.